INtby/macos-dsstore-insight/README.md

 - Reflections on system design and visibility
 Read the full project here: [`macos_dsstore_report.md`](./macos_dsstore_report.md)

-📌 This is part of an ongoing series where I explore how macOS works under the hood.
+📌 This is part of an ongoing series!!!
 Coming next: .plist files and launchd.